 Those who successfully complete the A2S programme in full and within the required deadlines will receive a £1000 bursary in their first year of study when they enrol at the University of Southampton.

 Applications for 2017 entry are now closed.
 The information below is for guidance purposes only.

 When shortlisting applications for invitation to the Summer School we will be looking for the following:

-The application form must be supported by a member of staff from your sixth form/college.
+Your application must be supported by a member of staff from your sixth form/college.
 This could be your personal tutor, subject teacher or another member of staff who can provide the following information: